monica-gatti/PyEncrypt/README.md

 # PyEncrypt

 You can use this code to encrypt password for invoking external service in your python application.
-You will encrypt string with AES cypher
+You will encrypt string with AES cypher.

 Before run this code, please launch for windows
 ```